gfabieno/GeoFlow/README.md

 *  A Case is implemented with the [Case](vrmslearn/Case.py) class.
 It provides an interface to generate 2D velocity models and model the seismic data with fixed parameters.
-*  The Case class contain a [ModelParameters](vrmslearn/ModelParameters.py) which regroup all parameters for model creation and data creation.
-A new Case is usually built by changing those parameters.
 *   The Case class contains the method 'generate_dataset' defined in [DatasetGenerator.py](vrmslearn/DatasetGenerator.py), which allows computing the seismic data on multiple GPUs.
 This creates the training, testing and validation